jix/rattle/doc/source/logic.rst

 .. py:module:: rattle.type.type

-Rattle comes with a type system for logic values.
+Rattle comes with a type system for signal values.
 Signal types are *instances* of the :class:`SignalType` class.
 Subclasses of :class:`SignalType` represent a family of related types.
 For each subclass of :class:`SignalType` there is a corresponding subclass of